A History of Teen Mom's Most Enduring Couple, Tyler & Catelynn

 Catelynn's story always stood out from the rest of the 16 and Pregnant, and then the Teen Mom, pack because she and Tyler were the only couple from all of the franchise's installments to go the adoption route.
 And they continue to stand out as the only original couple from the earliest days of the surprise hit series who are still together to this day.
 (Mackenzie and Josh McKee from Teen Mom 3 married in 2012 and also remain together.)

-They celebrated 12 years together last summer, and have now been married for more than two years.
-They are also now parents to daughter Novalee Reign, born in January 2015.
+They celebrated 13 years together this summer, and have now been married for three years.
+They are also now parents to daughter NovaLee Reign, born in January 2015, and—after weathering a miscarriage earlier this year—are now expecting another child together.

-At only 25 and 26 years old, they've still got a long way to go, but they've been through more than most couples their age, from the shocking news of Catelynn's first pregnancy to having to stay strong in the face of their parents' objection to their decision to adopt, to dealing with that guilt trip and the inevitable emotional aftermath of their decision once their daughter was adopted, to Catelynn's battle with depression.
+Each only 26 years old, they've still got a long way to go, but they've been through more than most couples their age, from the shocking news of Catelynn's first pregnancy to having to stay strong in the face of their parents' objection to their decision to adopt, to dealing with that guilt trip and the inevitable emotional aftermath of their decision once their daughter was adopted, to Catelynn's battle with depression.

 "I want my daughter to have a chance at life," a then 17-year-old Tyler, his still-boyish frame swimming in baggy hip-hop-inspired clothes, told his dad when Butch fiercely objected to the idea of adoption.
 "I just don't want her to be raised the way that she's going to be raised."